-Byrne was born in County Louth, Ireland, and currently lives in Normandy France after long spells in Paris, south of France and Morocco.
-She has taught at various French universities in Paris and Normandy and is now a freelance translator.
+Byrne was born in County Louth, Ireland, and currently lives in Montpellier France after long spells in Paris, south of France and Morocco.
+She has taught at various French universities in Paris and Normandy and is a freelance translator.
 Her short fiction has been published or broadcast in Europe, North America, Australia.
-She is anthologized in Faber Book of Best New Irish Short Stories (Fabers 2007), Queens Noir (Akashic 2008), Best Paris Stories anthology, May 2012.
+She is anthologized in Faber Book of Best New Irish Short Stories (Fabers 2007), Queens Noir (Akashic 2008), Best Paris Stories anthology, 2012.
 She is also the winner of Fiction International short fiction contest 2011.

 The Death of Carrie Bradshaw

 Patricia Grace King